This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Persian Gabbeh Area Rug

-For many people in the West, oriental carpets are synonymous with Persian carpets.
-This is of course not correct, but the mistake is understandable considering the influences of Persian carpet manufacturing worldwide.
-The Swedish writer Knut Larson says in his book about oriental carpets: “The Persians preserve their carpet culture carefully.
-Their art of weaving carpets is something superior, it is the best in the world”.
+For many in the West, “oriental carpets” have become almost synonymous with Persian rugs.
+While this isn’t entirely accurate, it’s understandable, given how influential Persian rug-making has been around the world.
+As the Swedish writer Knut Larson noted in his book on oriental carpets, “The Persians preserve their carpet culture carefully.
+Their art of weaving carpets is something superior, it is the best in the world.”

 Leave a comment